This post may contain affiliate links! I will receive a commission, at no extra cost to you, if you purchase something recommended here.

 - Statue of Liberty with Crown Access tickets: General Admission Pricing: Adults $22.25, Children (4-12) $12, Seniors (62+) $17

 - Not included in any city passes.
-Tickets are only available for purchase through Statue Cruises.
+Tickets are only available for purchase through City Experiences by Hornblower (formerly Statue Cruises).

 One of the least expected, yet most fascinating views from an observatory in New York comes from the Crown of the Statue of Liberty.